OCA/OpenUpgrade/docsource/development.rst

 Overview
 --------

-The execution of the migration scripts is triggered by the "Migration Manager":
-:doc:`migrationmanager`.

-As explained with more detail in the page :doc:`migrationmanager`, the migration scripts of a module are usually the combination of 3 python files (might be less if some steps are not necessary):
+As explained with more detail in the page "Migration Manager" (:doc:`060_odoo_migration_manager`), the migration scripts of a module are usually the combination of 3 python files (might be less if some steps are not necessary):